 The Pikes Peak Range Riders ride out of downtown at 8:00 AM marking the 65th annual range ride, thirty-five of which have been around Pikes Peak.
 The City of Colorado Springs, private landowners, and the U.S. Forest Service have historically been very gracious in granting access and the permits necessary to reach our historical campsite at Gillette, Colorado.

 One of the best traditions of the annual Range Ride is Guest Night when military and community leaders, guests and Range Riders join together to celebrate our western heritage in the shadow of Pikes Peak with nothing but sky overhead!

 Pikes Peak or Bust Rodeo

 2013 marks the 73rd Pikes Peak or Bust Rodeo which gathers crowds from all over the United States.
-The majority of the proceeds from the Pikes Peak or Bust Rodeo are provided to local military charities to help out those in need of assistance.
-Since its inception, the rodeo has contributed over 2 million dollars to these military families.
 Many Range Riders are either directors on the Rodeo Board or work on various volunteer committees.

 The Range Riders started the Special Rodeo in 1996, held each year at the Pro Rodeo Hall of Fame during the week of the Pikes Peak or Bust Rodeo.
 The Special Rodeo gives special needs children an opportunity to experience horse related events in a rodeo environment where every participant is a winner.